 Posted on February 5, 2017 in Mental Health

 Etizolam is the name of an anti-anxiety medication legally prescribed in several countries (e.g., India, Italy and Japan), but not legally prescribed in the U.S. This medication belongs to a group of substances called thienodiazepines, which bear a strong chemical resemblance to a well-known group of sedative/tranquilizers called benzodiazepines.
 Unfortunately, in America, etizolam has become a recreational street drug.
 As with benzodiazepines, the use of thienodiazepines can lead to serious problems that include physical dependence/addiction and overdose.
+Professional treatment should be sought for benzodiazepine and thienodiazepine abuse.

 Posted on February 4, 2017 in Mental Health